 There is so much to be said about this game so I’ll start with this: I love Gloomhaven.
 I love the world Isaac has created.
 I love the story you get to tell.
 I love that I get to play it with my family and they all love it too.
 I should mention here that I haven’t completed Gloomhaven.
 I’ve been through less than 20 of the almost 100 scenarios the game contains.
 Just something to be aware of before proceeding.

 Isaac has crafted something incredible that rivals triple-A video game titles.
-I’ve heard Gloomhaven be described as the Skyrim of board games; and that’s not completely inaccurate.
-A huge expansive world with hundreds (if not thousands) of secrets to discover and dungeons to explore?
+I’ve heard Gloomhaven be described as the Skyrim of board games (and that’s not completely inaccurate).
+A huge expansive world with hundreds, if not thousands, of secrets to discover and dungeons to explore?
 Check.
 A campaign with twists and turns, side-quests, and incredible characters to meet?
 Check.
 Dragons?
 Check.
-Gloomhaven can be the board game you use to get your video game friends to join you round the table with.
+Gloomhaven can be the board game you use to get your video game friends to join you around the table.
 Despite this, it’s not an introductory game.

 I also described Gloomhaven as a euro-style hand management game.
-This is because dungeon crawl games are typically very thematic and you roll lots of dice and kill all the things.
+This is because dungeon crawl games are typically very thematic.
+You roll lots of dice and kill all the things.
 Gloomhaven has a much more thoughtful approach.
 Everything you do in a scenario is done through cards.
-Each character has a hand of cards and each card is broken down into two halves.
-The top half and the bottom half with an initiative number in the middle.
+Each character has a hand of cards.
+Each card is broken down into two halves with an initiative number in the middle.

 Typically, the top half is used for combat, while the bottom half is used for movement.
 That’s right, even moving is done through cards.
 The initiative number determines when in the round you will get to act.
 Each round you select two cards to play.
 You will activate the top half of one and the bottom half of the other.
 In initiative order, people and monsters take turns.
 Once you’ve taken your turn your cards are sent to a discard pile.

-In some cases cards are lost forever but they are usually incredibly powerful cards that can swing the tides of battle.
+In some cases, cards are lost forever.
+But these are usually incredibly powerful cards that can swing the tides of battle.
 If a card is not lost it can be recovered by resting.
 There are two types of rest.
-A short rest that can happen at the end of your turn or a long rest that takes up your whole turn.
-Either way you take back your discarded (not lost, those are gone forever) cards, but send one of them to your lost card pile.
+A short rest can happen at the end of your turn.
+Or, you can take a long rest that takes up your whole turn.
+Either way, you take back your discarded (not lost, those are gone forever) cards, but send one of them to your lost card pile.
 If it was a short rest then you do this randomly.
 If it was a long rest you get to choose which card to lose and you recover two of your hit points.

-No matter which option you choose your selection of cards will slowly start to dwindle.
-Once you have no cards left or if your hit points reach zero you are exhausted and out of the scenario.
+No matter which option you choose, your selection of cards will slowly start to dwindle.
+Once you have no cards left or if your hit points reach zero, you are exhausted and out of the scenario.
 This means you are essentially on a timer.
-Managing your hand of cards is one of the most important aspects to this game and will make or break the players.
+Managing your hand of cards is one of the most important aspects of this game, and will make or break the players.

 Each scenario you embark on will have its own unique puzzles and ways to win.
-The goals may be just to kill everything in the dungeon or to recover a lost ancient artifact. jus to name a couple.
+The goals may be to just kill everything in the dungeon or to recover a lost ancient artefact.
+Just to name a couple.
 No matter what though, you’ll be killing things.
 Lots of things.
 Whenever you use an attack you get a chance to draw from your random modifier deck.
 That’s right, another deck of cards unique to you.

-At first these cards will be filled with simple modifications to your damage.
-Increasing or reducing your damage by one or two, or keeping it the same, and occasionally it will critical hit or be a total miss.
+At first, these cards will be filled with simple modifications to your damage.
+Increasing or reducing your damage by one or two, or keeping it the same.
+Occasionally it will be a critical hit or a total miss.
 This is meant to simulate combat in a more thematic way.
 Maybe you hit their weak spot and did more damage, or maybe you hit their armour and it did less.
 You get the idea.

-The real magic comes from when you can change this deck.
-As you level up and get stronger, not only do you get to add new cards to your hand of cards, you also get to remove the crummy damage reducing modifiers and replace them with better cards.
-Depending on the class you’re playing you might get to add special conditions to your cards like stun and poison, or maybe you’ll get to add special elements to the air.
+The real magic comes as you level up.
+When you get stronger, you can change the deck.
+Not only do you get to add new cards to your hand, but you also get to remove the crummy damage reducing modifiers and replace them with better cards.
+Depending on the class you’re playing, you might get to add special conditions to your cards like stun and poison.
+Or maybe you’ll get to add special elements to the air.
 That’s right, there are special elemental conditions.

 Certain cards will gain benefits if the element is present.
 Now your regular sword attack can be a flaming sword attack that will do persistent damage each round to the victim.

 It’s hard to believe that the past 1000+ words have been the simplest explanation of Gloomhaven I could do.
 This barely scratches the surface of this beast of a game.
 I didn’t even get a chance to talk about the enchantments.
-Okay… since you asked....
+Well, okay… since you asked…

-Enchantments are a way to permanently alter cards belonging to a class by adding stickers to make them better.
+Enchantments are a way to permanently alter cards belonging to a class.
+You mark these cards by adding stickers.
 This is part of where the legacy aspect comes in.
 If you aren’t familiar with the term legacy, it means the game will be altered in permanent ways as the game goes on.
-Usually this is done through adding stickers to boards and cards, or actually destroying parts of the game.
+Usually, this is done by adding stickers to boards and cards – or actually destroying parts of the game.

-Whenever you embark on your next adventure you will also have random events happen.
+When you embark on your next adventure, you will also have random events happen.
 Maybe you come across a group of bandits that demand a toll.
-Do you pay it, losing money, or perhaps you choose to fight?
-If you choose the latter you will begin the scenario with less hit points, signifying that though you won that fight, it wasn’t without a few scrapes.
+Do you pay it and lose money, or do you choose to fight?
+If you choose the latter you will begin the scenario with fewer hit points.
+Though you won that fight, it wasn’t without a few scrapes.
 But you got to stand your ground and keep your money.
 Maybe the bandits were holding someone prisoner and you have set them free.

 The event may prompt you to add a new card to the event deck that you can now encounter.
 What will that card be?
 Who knows?
 We certainly don’t.

-As we’ve been working our way through Gloomhaven and forging our own stories it truly feels like the possibilities are endless.
+As we’ve been working our way through Gloomhaven and forging our own stories, it truly feels like the possibilities are endless.
 I hardly feel like my friends and I have even scratched the surface.
-However we’ve seen about a fifth of the scenarios, played for about 100 hours already, and had someone retire with another on its way out too.
+We’ve seen about a fifth of the scenarios, played for about 100 hours already, and had someone retire with another on their way out too.